DalianisIoannis/Operating-Systems-Projects/Peer_Process-Coordinator/README.md

 # Readers-Writers Problem
-A coordinator of read and write peer processes.
+A coordinator of read and write peer processes which try to access a shared memory segment.

 ## Compile
 ```bash